Last Updated: February 26, 2018

-India has the second largest road network in the world, spanning a total of 4.87 million kilometres (kms).
+India has one of the largest road networks in the world, spanning a total of 5.6 million kilometres (kms).
 Roads in India transport over 60 per cent of all goods and 85 per cent of total passenger traffic.
-The roads and bridge infrastructure industry is expected to be worth US$ 19.2 billion by FY17.

 The private sector has emerged as a key player in the development of road infrastructure in India.
 Increased industrial activities, along with increasing number of two and four wheelers have supported the growth in the road transport infrastructure projects.
 The government’s policy to increase private sector participation has proved to be a boon for the infrastructure industry with a large number of private players entering the business through the public-private partnership (PPP) model.

 The planned outlay under the Union Budget 2018-19 for the road sector is Rs 1.21 lakh crore (US$ 18.69 billion).
 Moreover, Rs 71,000 crore (US$ 10.97 billion) have been allocated specifically for the development for the national highways in the country.

 With the Government permitting 100 per cent foreign direct investment (FDI) in the road sector, several foreign companies have formed partnerships with Indian players to capitalise on the sector's growth.